 (b) Certain contracts, agreements, arrangements and understandings between KCPL or its affiliates and certain of KCPL's directors and executive officers ("Compensation Arrangements") are described under the headings "THE MERGERS -- Conflicts of Interest," "-- Certain Arrangements Regarding the Directors and Management of Maxim," "-- Employment Agreements," "-- Employee Plans and Severance Arrangements," "-- Maxim Plans," "-- Dividend Reinvestment Plan," "THE MERGER AGREEMENT -- Certain Covenants," "-- Maxim Board of Directors," "-- Directors' and Officers' Indemnification," "-- Benefit Plans," "-- Certain Employment Agreements and Workforce Matters," "APPROVAL OF MAXIM PLANS" and "MAXIM FOLLOWING THE MERGERS -- Board of Directors of Maxim" and "-- Management of Maxim" at pages 73-78, 85-90, 102-109 and 120 in the Joint Proxy Statement/Prospectus of KCPL, dated June 26, 1996, sent by KCPL to its shareholders in connection with KCPL's special meeting of shareholders scheduled to be held on August 7, 1996 (the "Joint Proxy Statement/Prospectus is filed as Exhibit 1 hereto and is incorporated herein by reference.
-Certain other Compensation Arrangements are described under the headings "COMPENSATION OF EXECUTIVE OFFICERS," "OPTIONS AND STOCK APPRECIATION RIGHTS," "BENEFIT PLANS" and "COMPENSATION COMMITTEE REPORT ON EXECUTIVE COMPENSATION" at pages 112-117 in the joint proxy statement/prospectus of KCPL, dated April 4, 1996, sent by KCPL connection with the annual meeting of KCPL shareholders held on May 22, 1996 (the "Original Joint Proxy Statement/Prospectus").
+Certain other Compensation Arrangements are described under the headings "COMPENSATION OF EXECUTIVE OFFICERS," "OPTIONS AND STOCK APPRECIATION RIGHTS," "BENEFIT PLANS" and "COMPENSATION SAND STOCK APPRECIATION RIGHTS," BENEFIT PLANS" and "COMPENSATION SA connection with the annual meeting of KCPL shareholders held on May 22, 1996 (the "Original Joint Proxy Statement/Prospectus").
 A copy of such portions of the Original Joint Proxy Statement/ Prospectus is filed as Exhibit 2 hereto and is incorporated herein by reference.